 With time you will become so good at Irish Dance that while performing other forms of dance you may actually find it difficult to get all the arm movements down as well as learning to relax your upper body.
 The easiest way to find an Irish Dance school near you would be to go online and look up nearby teachers with good experience.

-If your just looking to enjoy the cardio benefits of Irish Dance and are not planning on competing than you should aim to order an Irish Dance workout video online.
+If you are just looking to enjoy the cardio benefits of Irish Dance and are not planning on competing than you should aim to order an Irish Dance workout video online.
 Just make sure it’s made for beginners as you do not want to get in over your head.
 Remember to have fun with this, Irish Dance is a joyful, lively dance and it is meant to be shared so practice, practice, practice, and then show your friends what you’ve learned.
 Go n-eiri an t-adh leat!
 "Good luck."